resheku/my-awesome/README.md

 - [tensorflow/tensor2tensor](https://github.com/tensorflow/tensor2tensor) - Library of deep learning models and datasets designed to make deep learning more accessible and accelerate ML research.
 - [testcontainers/testcontainers-python](https://github.com/testcontainers/testcontainers-python) - Testcontainers is a Python library that providing a friendly API to run Docker container.
 It is designed to create runtime environment to use during your automatic tests.
 - [textX/textX](https://github.com/textX/textX) - Domain-Specific Languages and parsers in Python made easy http://textx.github.io/textX/
+- [theOGognf/finagg](https://github.com/theOGognf/finagg) - A Python package for aggregating historical data from popular and free financial APIs, and for transforming that data into features for AI/ML.
 - [thebjorn/pydeps](https://github.com/thebjorn/pydeps) - Python Module Dependency graphs
 - [theskumar/python-dotenv](https://github.com/theskumar/python-dotenv) - Reads key-value pairs from a .env file and can set them as environment variables.
 It helps in developing applications following the 12-factor principles.
 - [thinkst/opencanary](https://github.com/thinkst/opencanary) - Modular and decentralised honeypot